 - Test of Essential Academic Skills (TEAS)

-- Three recommendations are required for transfer students (two academic or professional and one personal)
+- Three recommendations are required for transfer students (two academic or professional

 - Transcripts (for transfer students)